-The Executive Board is the governing body of the Forest Products Society and consists of four Executive Officers (President, President-Elect, Vice President, and Past President) and eight Regional Board members.
+The Forest Products Society has a rich tradition of leadership dating back to its founding in 1947.
+The past presidents can be found here.
+The Executive Board is the governing body of the Forest Products Society, consisting of four Executive Officers (President, President-Elect, Vice President, and Past President) and eight Regional Board members.

 Dr. Richard P. Vlosky